ngardiner/Fronius_PVOutput_Uploader/README.md

 # Database

-This script will use a referenced SQLite3 database to store the data collected from the Fronius inverters, which can be accessed by calling the fronius_fetch.php script.
+This script will use a referenced SQLite3 database to store the data collected from the Fronius inverters, which can be accessed by calling the fronius_sensor.php script.
 See below for a HTTP sensor configuration for HomeAssistant which fetches these values.

 ## Database Schema